 In the following example, obtain the formula for the area of a circle by integrating the formula for the circumference of a circle.
 We divide the circle's area, A, into infinitesimal annuli of radius x, and thickness dx.
 We obtain a formula for the area of each of these infinitesimal annuli.
 We integrate to this formula from radius zero to the full radius of the circle so as to obtain the total area of the circle.

 The notation we use at the end of the derivation, with square brackets and the limits of integration on the top-right and bottom-right, is standard notation for a definite integral.
 We subtract the value of the indefinite integral at the bottom limit from its value at the top limit, and so obtain the definite integral.

 Exercise: Consider a circular cone pointed at one end, radius r at the other end, and length l.
-Obtain a formula for the volume of the cone by integration of the above-derived formula for the area of a circle.
+Obtain the formula for the volume of the cone by integration of the above-derived formula for the area of a circle.

 The average value of sinx is zero for the interval 0 to 2π radians.
 The average of sin2x is not zero, because the square of both negative and positive values are both positive.
 The root mean square of sinx is the square root of the average value sin2x from 0 to 2π.
 The root mean square of a function is measure of how much the function deviates from zero, even when its average value is zero.
 One way to calculate the mean square of sin2x is to pick a large number of evenly-spaced values of x, calculate the value of sin2x at each of these values of x, and take the average.
 That's what we do in the SIN2X sheet of Calculus.ods (Open Office spreadsheet), which we invite you to download and examine.